WEATHER PHENOMENA

 TIDAL EFFECTS ON SEISMICITY

-April 15, 2024 is the sixth day after the beginning of the lunar month.
+April 25, 2024 is the sixteenth day after the beginning of the new lunar month.
 Regions most likely to experience tidal triggering on this day (With associated magnitude ranges; the percent change in seismicity rate over background seismicity rate on this day of the lunar month; statistical z-value and significance level) are:

 Region Magnitude range %change z-value Significance level